margaretmf/margaretmf.github.io/quotesandresearch.md

 "Look back at the last week.
 What are the good things that you pulled off?
 When did light win for you over darkness?" (p.
 70, "Kill the Spider: Getting Rid of What's Really Holding You Back")

-"The darkenss was darker than just the lights being off and the sun yet to rise.
+"The darkness was darker than just the lights being off and the sun yet to rise.
 Something was up.
 And that something was dark.
 My window was open, and the curtains were flapping a bit more than normal.
 I was freaking out.
 After about two minutes of nonstop prayer, I knew I needed to be rescued from whatever was happening in my dplex that night.
 I needed my dad, so I jumped out of bed and ran to the kitchen to call him." (p.
 85, "Kill the Spider: Getting Rid of What's Really Holding You Back")

 "Because although I didn't know much about this whole dark, evil, and spiritual warfare stuff, I was most certain that I was in it right then.
 And I was sure that my dad would know how to help me out of it." (p.
 85, "Kill the Spider: Getting Rid of What's Really Holding You Back")